-TSP: For those who are interested in getting involved with Tingkat Heroes Singapore, can you share 2 to 3 quick and easy steps to get started?
+TSP: Can you share 2 to 3 quick and easy steps to get started for those who are interested in getting involved with Tingkat Heroes Singapore, can you share 2 to 3 quick and easy steps to get started?

 THS: To collaborate, they can drop an email to firstname.lastname@example.org.
 I am looking for support in terms of funding, education and volunteers